Assimilation (French colonialism)

 Assimilation was a major ideological component of French colonialism during the 19th and 20th centuries.
 The French government promoted the concept of cultural assimilation to colonial subjects in the French colonial empire, claiming that by adopting French culture they would ostensibly be granted the full rights enjoyed by French citizens and be legally considered "French".
 Colonial settlements established by the French, such as the Four Communes in French West Africa, were created with the assimilation concept in mind, and while Africans living in such settlements were theoretically granted the full rights of French citizens, discriminatory policies from various French colonial administrations denied most of these rights to "full-blooded Africans".
+Assimilation was also opposed by several prominent figures of the Third Republic, such as Georges Leygues.

 Definition

 The concept of assimilation in French colonial discourse was based on the idea of spreading French culture to France's colonies in the 19th and the 20th centuries.
 Colonial subjects living in French colonies were considered French citizens as long as French culture and customs were adopted.
 That also meant that they would have the rights and duties of French citizens.

 The meaning of assimilation has been greatly debated.
 One possible definition stated that French laws apply to all colonies outside France regardless of the distance from France, the size of the colony, the organization of society, the economic development, race or religious beliefs.
 A cultural definition for assimilation can be the expansion of the French culture outside Europe.

 Arthur Girault published Principes de colonisation et de Legislation coloniale in 1885, which defined assimilation as "eclectic".
 Its ideal, he considered "the constantly more intimate union between the colonial territory and the metropolitan territory".
 He also wrote that all military responsibilities of a French citizen also apply to the natives of the colonies.